b-hemanth/shotspotter/README.md

 # shotspotter.
 Gunshot Locations in Washington DC: Interactive, Geospatial, Animated Analysis
-## Authors: Hemanth Bharatha Chakravarthy and Ilkin Bayramli.
+## Authors: Hemanth Bharatha Chakravarthy and Ilkin Bayramli
-This project aims to investigate the gunshot data provided by the Justice Tech Lab.
+_This project aims to investigate the gunshot data provided by the Justice Tech Lab on Washington DC._

 ## Note on the Data
 The Justice Tech Lab's ShotSpotter uses acoustic sensors to detect gunfire sounds and record time as well as location of all gunfire incidents in a covered area.